Martyn555/BatchUtilities/README.md

 # BatchUtilities

-For libraries to work, upload them to% systemroot% \ system32 \
+For libraries to work, upload them to %systemroot%\system32\

 It's best to use libraries after @echo off.